Couch-bit/Numerical-Integration/README.txt

 Variable Prerequisites:
-- must be a letter that's not 'e';
+- must be a letter that's not 'e'.

 Function Prerequisites:
 - can consist of elementary functions: